LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: Experiments

 \subsection{Ablation Study}

-In this subsection, we present an ablation study to demonstrate the effectiveness of the main components in data synthesis pipeline and LEDNet.
+In this subsection, we present an ablation study to demonstrate the effectiveness of the key steps in data synthesis pipeline and the main modules in LEDNet. \textbf{Low-light Simulation using EC-Zero-DCE.} To demonstrate the effectiveness of the proposed low-light simulation, we construct a new LOL-simulation dataset by applying our EC-Zero-DC to darken the normal-light images in LOL dataset~\cite{wei2018deep}, thus we obtain low-/normal-light paired images for training.
+We retrain the network KinD++~\cite{zhang2021beyond} using the LOL-simulation dataset for comparison with the official model that was trained on the original LOL dataset.
+Fig.~\ref{fig:blur_simulation}(a) shows that our simulated method enables the network to generate more natural results with less noise and color distortion (indicated by the yellow arrows).

-\textbf{Clipping Reverse (CR).} As shown in Figure~\ref{fig:data_pipeline}(b), CR in data synthesis pipeline helps generate more realistic blurs in saturated regions.
-Figure~\ref{fig:blur_simulation} provides a comparison on real-world data.
-The figure shows that applying CR in training data generation helps the network to generalize better in blur removal around saturated regions.
+\textbf{Clipping Reverse (CR).} Fig.~\ref{fig:data_pipeline}(b) shows that CR helps generate more realistic blurs in saturated regions.
+Fig.~\ref{fig:blur_simulation}(b) provides a visual comparison on real-world blurry image, it suggests that applying CR in training data generation helps the network to generalize better in blur removal around saturated regions.

-\textbf{Effectiveness of PPM.} In Table~\ref{tab:ablation}(a), removing PPM significantly degrades the network performance.
-Other baselines without PPM suffer from artifacts in their enhanced images, as shown in Figure~\ref{fig:real_results}. \textbf{Effectiveness of CurveNLU.} Figure~\ref{fig:enhanced_rate} shows the feature enhancement rate $F_{in}/F_{out}$ of input $F_{in}$ and output $F_{out}$ of CurveNLU.
-A saturated region tends to have a small enhancement rate, so that the output will not be over-exposed.
-As can be observed, feature adjustment in CurveNLU is adaptive to different regions in the image.
-The merit of CurveNLU is also validated in Table~\ref{tab:ablation}.

-\textbf{Effectiveness of FASC Connections.} Comparing Table~\ref{tab:ablation}(c) and (e), our LEDNet with FASC connection achieves better performance compared to simple connection based on concatenation.
-This is because the saturated and unsaturated areas in the night scene follow different blur models.
-The task in this paper poses more requirements of spatially-varying operations. \textbf{Effectiveness of Enhancement Loss.} The intermediate enhancement loss $\mathcal{L}_{en}$ is necessary in our method.
+\textbf{Effectiveness of PPM.} The PPM layer provides crucial global prior for stable training and artifacts suppression in low-light enhancement.
+In Table~\ref{tab:ablation}(a), The variant LEDNet without Pyramid Pooling Module (w/o PPM) significantly degrades the network performance.
+Besides, the network removing PPM suffers from noticeable artifacts in the enhanced images, as shown in Fig.~\ref{fig:ppm}. \textbf{Effectiveness of CurveNLU.} Fig.~\ref{fig:enhanced_rate} shows the feature enhancement rate $F_{in}/F_{out}$ of input $F_{in}$ and output $F_{out}$ of CurveNLU.
+As observed, feature adjustment in CurveNLU is spatially adaptive to different regions in the image.
+The merit of CurveNLU is also validated in Table~\ref{tab:ablation}. \textbf{Effectiveness of FASC Connections.} Comparing variant LEDNet (c) and (e) in Table~\ref{tab:ablation}, the one with FASC connection achieves better performance compared to simple connection based on concatenation.
+This is because the saturated and unsaturated areas in the night scenes follow different blur models.
+The task in this paper poses more requirements of spatially-varying operations. \textbf{Effectiveness of Enhancement Loss.} The enhancement loss $\mathcal{L}_{en}$ is necessary in our method.
 Removing it from training harm the performance as shown in Table~\ref{tab:ablation}(d).
+It is because this intermediate loss helps decompose our joint task into low-light enhancement and deblurring, which makes it easier to optimize.